st3ffey/st3ffey/README.md

 ### Hi there 👋 I'm Max.

 Currently, I'm a Master's student learning everything I can about Data Science through Columbia's Quantitative Methods in Social Sciences (QMSS) program.
-It's an interdisciplinary degree that focuses on applying statistics fundamentals and proper research methodology to a variety of topics.
 Read more about my program here: https://qmss.columbia.edu/

 At the moment, primary research interest is large language models.
-However, through my recent studies, I've also gained an interest in broader tech-oriented ways to apply data science principles.

-💬 For now, I'm honing some advanced machine learning techniques, learning more about natural language processing, and practicing other various quantitative skills.
+However, I love all things machine learning and I love (trying) to stay up to date with all of the cool stuff happening daily in the GenAI field.

 ⚡ A bit about me -- I love to be active!
 I love running (xc and track in college), skateboarding, biking, and skiing.
 I used to compete in tournaments for some video games, I love all sorts of music, and I'm a huge movie nerd.